Dr. Cary Nelson

 Pickles are another commonly consumed fermented product—particularly sour pickles.
 The fermenting process provides them with their beneficial qualities, but only natural processes, which utilize sea salt and water in lieu of vinegar, create the desired bacteria.

-Similarly, pickled cabbage products, including sauerkraut and the Korean staple, kimchi, also have ample probiotic contents, which help with immunity and can fight infection.56, 57
+Similarly, pickled cabbage products, including sauerkraut and the Korean staple, kimchi, also have ample probiotic contents, which help with immunity.56, 57

 In addition to kimchi, Southeast Asian cuisine has numerous products and foods that are rich in probiotic bacteria.
 For example, miso soup—a popular breakfast food in Japan—has become commonly consumed in the Western world, particularly in Japanese and sushi restaurants.
 This soup, made from fermented soybean paste, has been known to promote good digestion.58